-Split Kortrijk was on my list for a while.
-As I didn’t do much shopping with my gift voucher, I decided to use it for dinner at Split Kortrijk.
+Split Kortrijk was on my list for a while, so we decided to have dinner there.
 In this trendy restaurant food-sharing and cocktails are taking center stage.
 The Lavender Lemon Twist Mocktail is one of the best mocktails I had ever had.
 So yummy!
 On the food menu you will find a mix of International dishes.
 We ordered a plate of Bruschetta Split to enjoy with our mocktails, while we continued drooling over the rest of the menu.

 Everything seemed so promising, that it was hard to choose.
 In the end, we decided upon the Tuna Tataki and Vitello Tonnato.
 We chose Rosemary Potatoes and Pearl Couscous Salad for side dishes.
 The entire meal was so good!
 So if you are looking for a nice restaurant in Kortrijk, don’t look any further, I have found the perfect spot for you guys!